UM-Ann Arbor, UM-Dearborn and UM-Flint are three distinct but aligned institutions.

-- Transfer strength: Among students seeking transfer into UM-Ann Arbor, more than 50 percent of UM-Flint and UM-Dearborn applicants are accepted, compared with 39 percent for other institutions.
+- Transfer strength: Among students seeking transfer into UM-Ann Arbor, a larger percentage of UM-Flint and UM-Dearborn applicants are accepted as compared to student from other institutions.
 UM-Flint and UM-Dearborn students are able to transfer a higher percentage of “equivalent course” credits than other institutions.
 See the data on transfer admissions to UM-Ann Arbor.

 - Lower tuition rates: UM-Flint and UM-Dearborn have significantly lower tuition rates to meet the needs of the largely local students they serve.
-UM-Flint tuition is 20.3 percent lower than UM-Ann Arbor; UM-Dearborn tuition is 14.5 percent lower.
-See the net price comparison and enrollment trends for the state’s public universities.
+UM-Flint tuition is 19.2 percent lower than UM-Ann Arbor; UM-Dearborn tuition is 15 percent lower.
+See the net price comparison and enrollment and state funding trends for the state’s public universities for more cost comparisons.

 Click below for the university’s response to the ‘One University’ platform and the myth that UM-Ann Arbor has a $500 million surplus.